Scaletta/Extremely-Simple-Download-Center-with-PHP-and-Javascript/README.md

 Plus it's just cool to have an own download centre, right?!

 #EXAMPLE#
-An example can be found here [http://christian-fei.com/lab/download-center/](Download center)
+An example can be found here [Download center](http://christian-fei.com/lab/download-center/)

 #FEATURES#
 - keep track of how many times a file has been downloaded